vpavlenko/jsr166_to_jmh/posts/SimpleSpinLock/README.md

 }
 ```

 That's my first benchmark to analyze.
-Firstly, I'd like to gather sample time measurements for the trivial case: with only one thread being run.
-There still should be CAS instruction being emitted and run on HW, so I expect to measure the cost of some cache flush on my HW.
+Firstly, I gather sample time measurements
+ for the trivial case: with only one thread being run.
+There still should be CAS
+ instruction being emitted and run on HW, so I expect to measure the cost of some cache flush on my HW.
+Then

-Hardware
+ I show data for multi-threading case.

+Sample time measurements for the single thread
 ---

 By default I do all the experiments on my Mac (Intel Core i5-4258U Haswell, Mac OS X 10.10 Yosemite, JRE 1.8.0_05-b13).
-I also use Linux VPS, though I doubt it's a good idea.

-Sample time measurements for the single thread
----

-Let's run it on my Mac.
+Let's run the benchmark on my Mac with the simplest constants:

 ```java
 final int NUM_THREADS = 1;